 Generating More Value

 The CFO can collaborate with supply chains in a bid to maximize the value created inside an organisation.
 This can happen through a thorough study of the tacit deficiencies that make up for the diminished functioning of supply chains that a company deals with on a regular basis.
-The need at the moment, is to make informed choices that can measurably improve the modes of functioning that supply chains of today take for granted.
-Making these choices will alter the frame of reference with which most organisations interact with their supply chains and help bring in value added benefits at a macro level.
+The need at the moment is to make informed choices that can measurably improve the modes of functioning that supply chains of today take for granted.
+Making these choices will alter the frame of reference with which most organisations interact with their supply chains and help bring in value-added benefits at a macro level.
 The CFO is again well placed to spearhead these changes because of his/her access to valuable data.

 Business Partnering Models

 This is another way in which supply chain systems can work in close quarters with CFOs and administer specific changes for the practical viability of innovative business practices.
 Developing a partnership model of business function with the supply chains you choose to work with can offer very tangible rewards.
-This is because, this mode of specificity helps a CFO choose the right partners as supply chains and consequently decrease the number of firms he/she would deal with.
+This is because this mode of specificity helps a CFO choose the right partners as supply chains and consequently decrease the number of firms he/she would deal with.
 Not only can this bring down costs but the importance this decision would hold for the increased efficiency of your organisation will also be practically immense.
 Adopting this level of specialisation will exemplify your future growth prospects and limit the risks that your company would go through while dealing with supply chains.

 Supply Chain Reinvention

 It is possible to revamp the entire process system that is already in place for how an organisation interacts with its supply chain.
 This can lead to positive reinvention and add the potential for huge growth for any company that needs to set up improved supply chain management systems.
-A CFO can essentially move a supplier closer in order to cut out the operating costs that comes out of bypassing lengthy transportation protocols.
+A CFO can essentially move a supplier closer in order to cut out the operating costs that come out of bypassing lengthy transportation protocols.
 Scenario planning is another step that would have packaged benefits for the growth of a company.
-If a CFO can successfully optimise his/her supply chain in regard to the constantly changing demand forecasts of today’s markets, such an action would pioneer valuable cost cutting methods.
-This is in fact possible through the advanced data analytics techniques that are available in the market today.
+If a CFO can successfully optimise his/her supply chain in regard to the constantly changing demand forecasts of today’s markets, such an action would pioneer valuable cost-cutting methods.
+This is, in fact, possible through the advanced data analytics techniques that are available in the market today.
 The results are there to be achieved, it is only a matter of combining technology intelligently with basic business acumen.